We accept cash or check only.

 Drop-in students are welcome.
 There's no need to call ahead or make a reservation, but arrive early to make sure you get a spot.

 Each teacher works independently.
 As such, teachers are paid individually.
-Pay in cash or a check made out to your teacher’s full name (do not make your check out to 'Yoga at Space').
-We do not accept credit or debit cards.
+Pay with cash, or a check made out to your teacher’s full name.
+Please note that we do not accept credit or debit cards.
 All class prices include Connecticut State Sales Tax.

 Class series purchases are teacher-specific; good for one individual teacher’s classes only.
 Of course, you're welcome to buy a series from more than one teacher.
 Series have a one-year expiration from date of purchase, and can be shared with family or friends